Empowering Montana: NorthWestern Energy’s expanded role at the Colstrip Power Plant

 Fact:

-In the last decade, the Colstrip Plant has been available more than 90% of the time when NorthWestern Energy needed its generation for our Montana customers.
-It provides dependable, on-demand power in all weather conditions.
+Over the past decade, the Colstrip Plant has been available more than 90 percent of the time when NorthWestern Energy needed its generation to serve Montana customers.
+This track record demonstrates Colstrip’s ability to provide dependable, on‑demand power.

 Myth: